Udviklingsplatformen

 Participation and contributions are optional, and you also have the opportunity to work freely throughout the day.

-I got a surprising amount of value from being in a performance space at a point in the process where I wouldn't have otherwise prioritised affording rehearsal rooms.
+I got surprisingly much out of being in a rehearsal room at a point in the process where I otherwise would not have prioritized being able to afford rehearsal rooms.

 Signe Løve Anderskov